Gradient-Free Score-Based Sampling Methods with Ensembles: Ensemble Strategies for Gradient-Free Score Estimation and Sampling

 One key aspect of our approach is to simultaneously consider ensembles of samples that are being generated.
 That is to say, we consider not just a single sample being generated in the reverse diffusion process, but rather an ensemble $\{\vec{x}_i \in \mathbb{R}^D\}_{1 \hdots N_{\rm{ens}}}$, where $N_{\rm{ens}}$ is the ensemble size.
 At $t=1$, the initial conditions for the reverse diffusion process are drawn from a normal distribution.
 Then, as $t$ is reduced from $1$ to $0$, the normal distribution samples are transformed into samples from the distribution $p_0$.
 As the ensemble progresses, we can define an ensemble mean and covariance as

 and an associated importance sampling distribution

-Utilizing this ensemble-based $p_{\rm{is}}$ therefore relies on the adequacy of the normal distribution.
+Utilizing this ensemble-based $p_{\rm{is}}$ therefore relies on the adequacy of the normal distribution as an importance sampling distribution.
 In practice, we also set the number of Monte Carlos samples $N$ equal to the ensemble size $N_{\rm{ens}}$.
-We outline an alternative importance sampling distribution using a multiple importance sampling strategy based on the ensemble of samples in Appendix~\ref{appendix_mis}.
+We outline an alternative importance sampling distribution using a multiple importance sampling strategy based on the ensemble of samples in \ref{appendix_mis}.
 We find that both distributions work similarly well for the examples presented in this paper.
-The actual variance reduction achieved is directly related to the ensemble size; that is, as the ensemble size tends to infinity, the score estimator becomes exact.
+The actual variance reduction achieved is directly related to the ensemble size; that is, as the ensemble size tends to infinity, the score estimator becomes exact (see \ref{appendix_convergence_analysis} for a convergence analysis).
 In practice, we find that we do not need to actually draw samples from $p_{\rm{is}}$ when calculating estimators for $\hat{p}_t$ or $\hat{\vec{s}}_t$.
 Instead, we find that evaluating the Monte Carlo approximation at the ensemble members gives equally reasonable results.